DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 | Used primarily for voice | Used for any type of traffic |
 | Outdated | Modern |

+- **A virtual circuit**: (also called a communication path) is a logical pathway or circuit created over a packet-switched network between two specific endpoints.
+Within packet-switching systems are two types of virtual circuits:
+    - Permanent virtual circuits (PVCs): A PVC is like a dedicated leased line; the logical circuit always exists and is waiting for the customer to send data.
+A PVC is a predefined virtual circuit that is always available.
+The virtual circuit may be closed down when not in use, but it can be instantly reopened whenever needed.
+A PVC is like a two-way radio or walkie-talkie.
+Whenever communication is needed, you press the button and start talking; the radio reopens the predefined frequency automatically (that is, the virtual circuit).
+    - Switched virtual circuits (SVCs): An SVC has to be created each time it is needed using the best paths currently available before it can be used and then disassembled after the transmission is complete.
+An SVC is more like a shortwave or ham radio.
+You must tune the transmitter and receiver to a new frequency every time you want to communicate with someone.
+- In either type of virtual circuit, when a data packet enters point A of a virtual circuit connection, that packet is sent directly to point B or the other end of the virtual circuit.
+However, the actual path of one packet may be different from the path of another packet from the same transmission.
+In other words, multiple paths may exist between point A and point B as the ends of the virtual circuit, but any packet entering at point A will end up at point B.

+- **WAN Technologies**

 - 4.3.2 Multimedia collaboration
     - There are a variety of new technologies that allow instant organizational collaboration, including smartboards, and products that enhance on-site, hybrid, or virutal meetings
     - Mobile communication apps are a huge market, and will continue to grow, increasing the complexity of mobile security